The weather forecast for next week is HOT! Watch out for water loss from your pond or container pond due to evaporation.

 - water plants on the pond shelf will suffer or die if their roots cannot reach water

 - pond liners will be exposed to strong sunlight and become more at risk of splitting

 Other hot weather issues:

 - Water features and filters may block up with excess algae/blanketweed growing faster in the heat.

 - Your pipework may have sprung a leak - particularly if it has been exposed to the sun and is not made from uv stabilised material.

 - Your pond liner may have been torn or punctured by animals and pets claws while trying to drink from the pond.
 If you can find the hole you can use a patch of liner fixed with a waterproof adhesive.

-- Treat the pond more frequently in hot weather with liquid Extract of Barleystraw or Barley Bio algae control.
+- Treat the pond more frequently in hot weather with liquid Barley Bio algae control.

 - Make sure your Barleystraw minibale is still active and not going black quicker than usual in the heat.
 If it is then remove it, add a new one and back up the minibale treatment in the short term with Barley Bio during the heat wave.